coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Power Points:** 7

-This power shrouds your hand or a natural weapon you possess with darkness that you can use to drain an opponent's power.
+This power shrouds your hand or a natural weapon you possess with darkness that you can use to drain an opponent’s power.

 If you manifest this power to affect your hand, the next successful melee touch attack you make (if the victim fails its Fortitude save)